ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

       frame payload after subtracting the length of the other fields that are present.

-The WT_DATAGRAM frame defines the following flags:
+The WT_DATAGRAM frame does not define any flags.

-   UNIDIRECTIONAL (0x1):  When set, the stream begins in the
-      "half-closed (remote)" state.

 The recipient MAY respond with a stream error of type WT_STREAM_ERROR if the specified WebTransport Connect Stream does not exist, is not a stream